Use agents in your app

 session.close();Python:

-session = await client.send_message(
+session = client.send_message(

 agent_name="stock_sim",